jesslynvc/NCF/FAQ.md

 Kintone is a customizable workplace platform that organizes your team’s data, workflows, and conversations in one place.

 * How does Kintone work?*
 In Kintone, you can build your own custom business applications, with absolutely no code required.
-The drag-and-drop editor is extremely user-friendly and simple, allowing you to make complex workflows and applcations.
+The drag-and-drop editor is extremely user-friendly and simple, allowing you to make complex workflows and applications.

 * What types of products and businesses use Kintone?*
 Kintone is most often used by small to medium businesses with 50-200 employees.
 Kintone is best used for business processes such as workflow management, data management, and CRM and sales management.